Table of Contents here.

 Schrager’s designers and architects were in the midst of stripping Fifth of every gilded feature.
 “I think you will see a creative use of sandstone and King blue,” Schrager said in an interview with Architectural Digest.
 “We are testing a new and unique color of glass for the exterior.
 We want to bring the feel of the American southwest to Fifth Avenue.”
 The shadow of the words “Trump Tower” was still visible since the work to rebrand this signature building had not yet been set into motion.
 The Architectural Digest article was titled “Schrager Brings Downtown Cool to Midtown.”
 All his complimentary remarks about the former tenant were edited out of the article.

 While he waited for Ingrid’s call, Hopper watched the parade of mostly unmasked tourists window shopping across the street.
 Piaget.
 Bulgari.
 Mikimoto.
 Abercrombie & Fitch.
 Prada.
-Mayor Andrew Yang had expressed concern about so many people traveling to the city from states where vaccination levels remained low.
+Mayor Eric Adams had expressed concern about so many people traveling to the city from states where vaccination levels remained low.
 “I want them coming to New York to spread their cash around, not COVID-19,” he said.
 “Our city’s positivity rate remains one of the lowest in the country, but we have thousands of tourists arriving every day from places where too many people believe that the vaccines will implant magnets and nano computers into them or turn them into Knicks fans.”

 Someone in front of the Prada store caught Hopper’s attention.
 It was a man wearing a face covering very similar to his own, featuring a pug.
-As Hopper focused in on the man, he realized it was Stephen, the dead poet.
+As Hopper focused in on the man, he realized it was Stephen.
 He had last seen Stephen wearing an N-95 mask.
 Stephen was now pointing to something in the window of the Prada store and gesticulating wildly to a woman.
 It was Maggy, his Stuyvesant classmate whom he had seen earlier in the day with Dilly, Boody, and Katey.

 It made perfect sense to Hopper for Stephen to be arguing with Maggy.
 They were both washed-up poets.
 When Stephen was at the height of his literary powers, he had mentored Maggy.
 Thanks to him, The New Yorker had published her poem, “Lilacs on the Grave of My Victim,” when she was still in high school.
 Like a thunderbolt, Maggy was the most talked-about girl at Stuyvesant High School, eclipsing Olympia’s star.
 Olympia spread a rumor that the poem’s author was Stephen, that he was using an ingenue to expand the audience for his work.
 A few weeks later Olympia publicly announced that rumor had been discredited, but Maggy’s social standing had been destroyed.
-The only students who would be seen with Maggy were younger girls like Silver, who was in the middle of her Ludwig Wittgenstein period.
+The only students who would be seen with Maggy were younger girls like Silver who, at the time, was in the middle of her Ludwig Wittgenstein period.

 Maggy did not learn that her destroyer and protector was the same person until Hopper overheard Olympia confess her role in the affair to Fiona Apple at a party in Westbeth.
 In a pique of revenge for Olympia borrowing and ruining his favorite Ramones t-shirt, Hopper betrayed his sister and told Maggy the truth.
 “It doesn’t matter anymore,” she shrugged.
 “Stephen’s moved on to the next bright, shiny toy in his playpen.”